AllenSun1024/AllenSun1024/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on `How to write C/C++ programs with high performance?` and `How to develop quant trading systems?`.
+- 🔭 I’m currently working on `How to develop the low-latency quant trading system?`.
 - 🌱 I’m currently learning `Modern C++`, `HFT`, `Market Feed` and `Cryptocurrency`.
-- 💬 Ask me about `How to develop efficient C++ programs?`, `How to construct orderbook?` and `How to train LGBM faster?`.
+- 💬 Ask me about `How to write efficient C++ programs?` and `How to construct orderbook?`.
 - 📫 How to reach me: welcome to visit [my homepage](https://allensun1024.github.io/)!